 Board-certified and board-eligible specialists skilled in providing diagnostic care and treatment

 Professional Nursing contributes to care of patients at St. Anthony North Hospital and the surrounding community through the following services:

-Emergency Care: Emergency nurses drove implementation of protocols providing optimum outcomes for sepsis, geriatric, stroke, and heart attack patients.
+Emergency care: Emergency nurses drove the implementation of protocols providing optimum outcomes for sepsis, geriatric, stroke, and heart attack patients.
 Nurses triage patients to decrease wait times and provide prompt emergency care.
-Nurses support achievement of, and care provided through the Level II Trauma Certification.
+Nurses support the achievement of and care provided through the Level II Trauma Certification.

-Neonatal Intensive Care: NICU Nurses and Nurse Practitioners deliver care to our smallest patients down to 28 weeks.
-Their focus on promoting health and development helps get babies home to their families as soon as possible.
+Neonatal Intensive care: NICU nurses and nurse practitioners deliver care to our smallest patients down to 28 weeks.
+Their focus on promoting health and development help get babies home to their families as soon as possible.

-Obstetrical Care: Nurses provide care for our pregnant patients during the antepartum, labor, delivery, and postpartum periods.
-Professional nursing organizational standards have been implemented for patient safety related to electronic fetal monitoring, breastfeeding, decreasing caesarean sections and more.
+Obstetrical care: Nurses provide care for our pregnant patients during the antepartum, labor, delivery, and postpartum periods.
+Professional nursing organizational standards have been implemented for patient safety related to electronic fetal monitoring, breastfeeding, decreasing cesarean sections, and more.

 St. Anthony North Hospital Leadership

-Constance received her Bachelor of Science in Nursing from University of Northern Colorado, Master of Healthcare Administration from Bellevue University in Bellevue, Neb., and her Doctor of Nursing Practice – Executive Leadership from American Sentinel University in Aurora.
-Additionally, she is a board-certified member of the American College of Healthcare Executives.
+Constance received her Bachelor of Science in Nursing from the University of Northern Colorado, Master of Healthcare Administration from Bellevue University in Bellevue, NE., and her Doctor of Nursing Practice — Executive Leadership from American Sentinel University in Aurora.
+Additionally, she is a board certified member of the American College of Healthcare Executives.